-When using GetProperty to retrieve the value of a selection, the property argument should be set to the corresponding value in the SelectionNotify event.
+GetProperty to retrieve the value of a selection, the property argument should be set to the corresponding value in the SelectionNotify event.
 Because the requestor has no way of knowing beforehand what type the selection owner will use, the type argument should be set to AnyPropertyType.
-Several GetProperty requests may be needed to retrieve all the data in the selection; each should set the long-offset argument to the amount of data received so far, and the size argument to some reasonable buffer size (see section 2.5).
+Several GetProperty requests may be needed to retrieve all the data in the selection; each should set the long-offset argument to the amount of data received so far, and the size argument to some reasonable buffer size (see the section called "Large Data Transfers".).
 If the returned value of bytes-after is zero, the whole property has been transferred.